CruzHacks/cruzhacks-organizer-challenges/frontend-challenge.md

 ### Documentation

 Documentation is extremely important as we are designing applications that should be able to used for future development teams.
-Your code should be easy to read so consistent naming conventions, comments in your code, and modularity.
+Your code should be easy to read so consistent naming conventions, comments in your code, and modularity are needed.
 Please include, in a README, thorough instructions on how to run your application, response schemas, why did you design your application the way you did, what went well, what didn't go well, and what things you could have done better.

 ## Submission